- MMC.exe is built-in to every version of Windows since 2000 but some users received the MMC.exe blocked for your protection error.

 - It can also be the case that MMC.exe is blocked by the administrator and the solution is to change that in Group Policy.

-You might be greeted with an error message that reads Mmc.exe blocked for your protection on Windows 10 when trying to run Computer Management.
+You might be greeted with an error message that reads an administrator has blocked you from running this app mmc.exe.

 What can I do if MMC.exe is blocked by the administrator?